srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 ![](..\Results\Plots\outofsample_validation_onJob.png){ width=50% }
 ![](..\Results\Plots\outofsample_validation_openEduc.png){ width=50% }
 \begin{minipage}{1\textwidth}
-{\footnotesize \textit{Note:} The figures show a) the out-of-sample performance of the Lasso regularized linear model compared to the linear model for on-the-job training and b) the Out-of-sample performance of the Lasso regularized linear model compared to the linear model for open education.}
+{\footnotesize \singlespacing \textit{Note:} The figures show a) the out-of-sample performance of the Lasso regularized linear model compared to the linear model for on-the-job training and b) the Out-of-sample performance of the Lasso regularized linear model compared to the linear model for open education.\par}
 \end{minipage}
 \vspace{0.5cm}